-The thing is, selling isn’t that easy.
-Selling is actually more complicated today than it was decades ago.
-Because a customer today has the internet and a world of knowledge at his fingertips, he/she can get all the information about competitor products, quality of services, and other discounts available in every online marketplace that exists.
+Selling isn’t that easy.
+It is more complicated today than it was decades ago.
+Because customers today have the knowledge of the world at their fingertips thanks to the internet.
+They can get all the information about competitor products, quality of services, and other discounts available in every online marketplace that exists.
 This is why the answer to how to do content marketing has become more elusive than ever before.

 According to research conducted on the purchase pattern of consumers and it was found that:

-- An average client researches the internet, looking at around 3-5 content pieces before conversing with a salesperson, according to a HubSpot survey.
+- An average client researches the internet, looking at around three to five content pieces before conversing with a salesperson, according to a HubSpot survey.

 - It was also found that 87% of customers start their inquiries on multiple online channels such as various websites and customer reviews.